 We all want to save money on our bathroom installation, don't we?
 In this expert step-by-step guide, we'll show you how to fit a bath screen, turning an ordinary bath into a shower bath.

 Whilst we would highly recommend hiring a professional tradesperson to fit and plumb your bathroom, there are a few things you can attempt yourself.
 A bath screen isn't too difficult to install if you are confident in your DIY skills.

 Bath screens, or bath shower screens as they are sometimes known, come in a whole array of sizes, shapes and designs, including:

 - Static (doesn’t move)

 You can find fitting instructions for other bathroom products by clicking the links below:

-A bath screen is most commonly used with straight baths, so that a shower can be used whilst standing up in the bath.
+A bath screen is most commonly used with straight baths so that a shower can be used whilst standing up in the bath.
 The bath screen keeps water from splashing into the bathroom when using the shower.
-Bath curtains are sometimes used for the same purpose, but are considered a bit old-fashioned and unhygienic when compared to easy-to-clean bath screens.
+Shower curtains are sometimes used for the same purpose but are considered a bit old-fashioned and unhygienic when compared to easy-to-clean bath screens.